m5stack/m5-docs/docs/product_documents/units/unit_m5camera.md

 ## DESCRIPTION

-The M5Camera is a tiny unit based on ESP32 chip and OV2640 including PSRAM.
+The M5Camera is a tiny unit based on ESP32 chip and OV2640 <mark>including PSRAM</mark>.
 You can even program it through Arduino IDE.

 The M5Camera equips the ESP32 with everything necessary to program, run and develop on the wonderful chip.
 It also features a LiPo charger (IP5306) , so your M5Camera project can be battery-powered and truly wireless.
 Additionally, the board reserved the MPU6050,BME280 and an analog MIC.